 There are two questions that we’re asked very frequently.
 Both revolving around the topic of blogging: “blog vs. website – what’s the difference between them?” and “should I get a blog or a website?”

 It’s no surprise that people struggle with these things.
 The whole blog vs. website riddle can be confusing if you’ve never experimented with the topic before.

-In this short resource, we’ll show you exactly what the differences between blogs and websites are, how to decide which one you need, what the costs are, and how to make a blog or a website on your own and hassle-free.
+In this short resource, we’ll show you exactly what the differences between blogs and websites are, how to decide which one you need, what the costs are, and how to make a website or how to start a blog and hassle-free.

 Blog vs. Website – What’s the Difference?